 - A Valid Visa to Stay in Malta

 - Employment License from Jobs Plus

 - Health Insurance valid in Malta

-If you need a health insurance quickly and conveniently, you can visit this page on our website.
+If you need health insurance quickly and conveniently, you can visit our health insurance page on our website.

-Thank your for reading our guide about living and working in Malta.
+Thank you for reading our guide about how to live and work in Malta.
 Feel free to share your opinion in the comment section or share this guide with a friend who is planning to move to Malta.